 Team Sport-We play a big game as coworkers and family.
 We trust each other and operate above our own egos.
+We win and we lose together.

 Pride-We are proud of who we are and the unique things we do.
 We are proud of each other and the University.
 We are our authentic selves and are proud of other's diversity.